shiga0/minimum_blockchain/README.md

 - Block structure (`index`, `data`, `prev_hash`, `hash`)
 - Hash chaining (each block references the previous block’s hash)
-- A minimal “chain” that you can run and inspect
+- A minimal blockchain you can run and inspect

-> Clarity over completeness: no networking, no P2P, no transactions.
+> Clarity over completeness: no networking, no P2P, no transactions, no frameworks.

 ---

-## 🧠 What you’ll learn
+## 🧠 What you'll learn

 - Why `prev_hash` makes tampering detectable
-- How SHA-256 hashing is used to link blocks
+- How SHA-256 hashing links blocks together
-- How a chain can be validated conceptually (even in a tiny implementation)
+- How blockchain integrity works conceptually
+- Why hash chaining is fundamental to blockchain design

 ---